 If you have space, then a well-watered container garden with fresh carrots and runner beans is a cook’s dream.
 Bush roses, fuchsias and camellias are beautiful, sweet-smelling flowers that thrive on a patio if vegetables aren’t your thing.

 To encourage wildlife into your garden, accessorise with a bird feeder or a bird-box.
 A container of wild meadow flowers to attract beautiful butterflies, and a tinkling, relaxing water feature will add atmosphere.

 Create the perfect atmosphere by investing in some soft garden lighting, from fairy lights to wall lanterns.
 Solar-powered garden lighting is an ideal option, particularly to avoid dangerous trailing wires.
 Solar lights come in many different varieties to hang in branches, trellis, or around a table top.
 Richly coloured Moroccan lanterns are soothing on a summer’s evening, especially if you use insect-repelling citrus candles.

 For brighter options, a qualified electrician can install power and down-lighters.
-Find out all you need to know about garden lighting when you have a minute.

 Add the finishing touches to your patio

 Complete your seating area with an awning or patio umbrella to protect against the rain, or a patio heater for warmth in unstable weather.
 Alternatively add a chiminea or fire pit for a stylish focal point.